Section 10 of the Income Tax Act

 • Under this act, the remuneration of the employer is not entitled to be deducted

-All the allowances and the perquisites that the Government of India provides to its employees for furnishing its services outside India are entitled to tax exemptions.
+All the allowances and the perquisites that are provided by the Government of India to its employees for furnishing its services outside India are entitled to tax exemptions.
 Indian citizens who are government employees are entitled to avail of this benefit.

 Sometimes, employers pay taxes for non-monetary perquisites on behalf of their employees.
 In such a case, the tax paid by the employer is treated as a tax exemption in the hands of the employee.

 Any amount received in terms of contribution or interest from a provident fund account on retirement or termination of service is exempted.
-In addition, any payment made from the Sukanya Samriddhi Account is eligible for tax exemption under Section 10(11).
+Also, any payment made from the Sukanya Samriddhi Account is eligible for tax exemption under Section 10(11).

 The salaried employees are entitled to receive the allowance on the house rent paid, which is exempted from tax.
 The part of the salary an employee receives towards rent and accommodation is exempt from tax under this section.
 The following are the conditions: